 The “Why” of African Docs and its projects

 I was about 5 years old, living with my grandmother in Uromi, Nigeria.
 Regularly, I would go to visit my biological family who were living in another village from us.
-In one of my visits, I saw one of my elderly brother, by the name Ogbemudia, who was going to primary 2 at the time.
+In one of my visits, I saw one of my elderly brother, by the name Ogbemudia, who was going to primary school at the time.
 He had just returned from school and was reading what they studied in school.
 That for me was the magic moment – I could not comprehend how it was possible for somebody to be looking at mere drawings on white piece of paper and begin to talk.
 I had seen my mother talking to my father and my father responding and vice versa, but now my brother was talking alone or to some drawings on a piece of paper.
 There must be something to this, I reasoned as a child.

 From that moment, I said to myself that I was going to spend my life trying to understanding the “power of the written words”, even though I didn’t really know what that could mean.
 Soon I started primary school myself and then secondary school.
 All through, I concentrated on how to write stories, like it was my primary subject to study in school.
 I wrote my first book, “Round My Mind” in J. S. S. 3 (Junior Secondary School, class 3) and since then I have never stopped writing.

-When leaving Nigeria to Europe in the August of 2004, the really few things I placed in my traveling bag were: few copies of my first published book, a floppy disc, containing a book I was currently writing which I only finished years later and titled (Still Owing Me Goodbye), a copy of Oxford Advanced Learner’s Dictionary and a Bible.
+When leaving Nigeria to Europe in the August of 2004, the things I placed in my traveling bag were few: some copies of my first published book, a floppy disc, containing a book I was currently writing which I only finished years later and titled (Still Owing Me Goodbye), a copy of Oxford Advanced Learner’s Dictionary and a Bible.
 All these tools came to serve me well, because my writings became even more important to me, especially in my European journey.
-I must admit that writing was what really rescued me in my early years in Italy, because the situation I found myself was quite depressing and frustrating to say the least – coming into a country in 2004 and remaining legally inexistent until 2011, meaning there was no possibility of working and therefore no money, not even the hope of getting out of the situation anytime soon, so you can only imagine the emotional trauma I went through.
+I must admit that writing was what really rescued me in my early years in Italy, because the situation I found myself was quite depressing and frustrating to say the least – coming into a country in 2004 and remaining legally inexistent until 2011, meaning no possibility of working and therefore no money, not even the hope of getting out of the situation anytime soon, so you can only imagine the emotional trauma I went through.

 Well, I saved myself from the situation by continuously writing, writing down most of the experiences I was going through and making my own analysis as if I was questioning everything to find an explanation.
 This way, I didn’t need to think so much about the negative sides of the situation.
 Most of my writings from those days are still in my computer till date; I never published them.